580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 Now that you can tell the difference between the German cockroach vs. American cockroach, here’s how to prevent them from invading your space (and how to get rid of them if they do):

-• Cleanliness – Keeping your home clean is your first line of defense.
+• Keeping your home clean is your first line of defense.
 Regularly take out the trash, wipe down counters, and don’t leave dirty dishes in the sink.

-• Seal Cracks and Crevices – German roaches love to hide.
+• German roaches love to hide.
 Use caulk to seal any cracks in walls or floors.

-• Baits and Traps – Place bait stations and sticky traps in areas where you’ve seen roaches.
+• Place bait stations and sticky traps in areas where you’ve seen roaches.
 These can help reduce the population over time.

-• Fix Leaks – Since American roaches prefer damp environments, repairing any leaks in your plumbing is crucial.
+• Since American roaches prefer damp environments, repairing leaks in your plumbing is crucial.

-• Use Gel Baits – Apply gel baits near entry points and damp areas.
+• Apply gel baits near entry points and damp areas.
 American roaches will carry the bait back to their nest, helping to eliminate the colony.

-• Vacuum Regularly – Regular vacuuming can help remove roaches and their eggs from carpets and rugs.
+• Regular vacuuming can help remove roaches and their eggs from carpets and rugs.

-• Limit Moisture – Keep your home as dry as possible.
+• Keep your home as dry as possible.
 Use dehumidifiers in damp areas like basements.

 To prevent cockroaches from returning in the future, always store food properly, using airtight containers to lock up food and keep it out of reach.
-Conduct regular inspections, especially in kitchens and bathrooms, to catch any signs of infestation early.
+Regular inspections, especially in kitchens and bathrooms, should be conducted to catch any signs of infestation early.

 And remember, sometimes, DIY methods aren’t enough.
 Professional pest control services can provide more comprehensive treatment options.